push-protocol/push-website/blog/2023-12-14-push-roadmap-recap-2023/index.md

   url="https://www.youtube.com/watch?v=QK6wx1wJ66A"
 />

-<ABlock href="/blog/blog/push-spaces-is-live-decentralized-audio-and-video-streaming-is-here/" title="Introduction to Push Spaces">Learn more about Push Spaces!</ABlock>
+<ABlock href="/blog/push-spaces-is-live-decentralized-audio-and-video-streaming-is-here/" title="Introduction to Push Spaces">Learn more about Push Spaces!</ABlock>

 ### Push Video
 Push vision is to become the de-facto communication stack for web3.
-Real Time Communication like Video and Spaces was something we always planned as the next primitive to build on top of Push, as per the [whitepaper 1.0](https://whitepaper.push.org/protocol-specs-section/future-features-research "Whitepaper talking about Push Video").
+Real time communication like Video and Spaces was something we always planned as the next primitive to build on top of Push, as per the [whitepaper 1.0](https://whitepaper.push.org/protocol-specs-section/future-features-research "Whitepaper talking about Push Video").

 The team delivered on this promise as well but with some added benefites!
-Since it's built on top of the composable standard of Push Chat and Notification protocol.
-It benefits from their architecture as well, utilizing notifications for having a facetime call like interface and group chat for enabling gated calls.
+Since it's built on top of the composable standard of Push Chat and Notification protocol, it benefits from their architecture, utilizing notifications for having a facetime call like interface and group chat for enabling gated calls.

 <ABlock href="/blog/push-launches-wallet-to-wallet-video-chat/" title="Introduction to Wallet to Wallet video calls">Dive into Push Video and what it enables for web3 communication!</ABlock>